Active Hope Workshop

 Kathryn Mc Cabe MA is a social ecologist, professional facilitator and leadership development specialist.
 She studied Science and Applied Physics at Maynooth University, and Social Ecology in Australia which encouraged her to develop understandings of systems and led her to design strategies to help people engage with change and transformation.
 She lectured at the University of Western Sydney, has worked internationally guiding NGOs and large multinationals towards sustainability and well-being.
 She is a published author in Social Ecology; Applying Ecological Thinking to Our Lives and Our Work.

 Do you work in Christian ministry as an ordained minister, layperson, brother or sister?
 Would you like to meet with others in a supportive environment and prayerfully reflect on your ministry in the light of scripture?
 Please come to our regular pastoral reflection mornings with Dr Anne Francis.

 10.30 coffee, closing with lunch. €40 (waged) including lunch.
 Booking essential firstname.lastname@example.org.

 - Wednesday 13th May

 *We are delighted to announce a day on Flourishing in Christian Ministry with Bishop Ken and Ms Helen Clarke: February 18th.
 Details below. .

-The Spirituality of Recovery: A Unique day for Families Affected by Addiction
+The Spirituality of Recovery: A Practical day for Families Affected by Addiction

 Spirituality is a personal search for meaning in life, for connection with all things and for the experience of a power beyond oneself.
 This day of reflection and support will allow us all to express and discuss the importance of spirituality and Addiction Recovery.
 Shared experiences and mutual respect for each other will allow this day to take us on a journey.